 12 - 9:30pm

 This vegan shop specializes in soy milk desserts.
 You can find soy milk soft serve (the cone is vegan as well), tofu pudding and drinks in this shop.
-The soy ice cream is creamy and has rich soy flavor.
+The soy ice cream is creamy and has rich soy flavour.
 There are multiple outlets in Taipei.

 Address: Multiple locations (Show on Google)